 - Christian Bale

-Sure, you might know him as Iceman, but for nineties kids, Val Kilmer was Batman.
-Nobody is pretending that Batman Forever is the best film ever made, but what it does provide is that more colourful Adam West-like charm and campness that the superhero genre had desperately been lacking for a while at that point.
+Sure, you might know him as a Top Gun cast member (aka Iceman), but for nineties kids, Val Kilmer was Batman.
+Nobody is pretending that Batman Forever is the best movie ever made, but what it does provide is that more colourful Adam West-like charm and campness that the superhero genre had desperately been lacking for a while at that point.

 It’s easy to pick fault in Batman Forever’s messy writing and plot, but I’d be lying if I said it didn’t fill me with that sense of warm nostalgia whenever I watched it, much like how Attack of the Clones is objectively bad but still pleasant to watch to bring you back to your childhood a little.